-We incurred the following fees from Deloitte and Touche LLP for the audit of the consolidated financial statements and for other services provided during the years ended December 31, 2018 and 2017.
+We incurred the following fees from Deloitte and Touche LLP for the audit of the consolidated financial statements and for other services provided during the years ended December 31, 2019 and 2018.

-2018 2017
+2019 2018

-Audit fees(1) \$1,105,000 \$70,500
+Audit fees(1) \$ 550,500 \$ 1,105,000

 Audit-related fees

-Tax fees(2) 3,000
+Tax fees

 All other fees

-Total fees \$1,105,000 \$73,500
+Total fees \$ 550,500 \$ 1,105,000

-- (1) Audit fees consist of fees billed for professional services by Deloitte and Touche LLP for audit and quarterly review of our consolidated financial statements and review of the registration statement on Form S-1 for our initial public offering, and related services that are normally provided in connection with statutory and regulatory filings or engagements. - (2) Tax fees consist of fees for professional services performed by Deloitte and Touche LLP with respect to tax compliance, tax advice, and tax planning.
+(1) Audit fees consist of fees billed for professional services by Deloitte and Touche LLP for audit and quarterly review of our consolidated financial statements and, in 2019, review of the registration statements on Form S-3 for our shelf and resale registrations and, in 2018, audit fees include review of the registration statement on Form S-1 for our initial public offering, and related services that are normally provided in connection with statutory and regulatory filings or engagements.

 The aggregate fees included in the Audit Fees are those fees billed for the fiscal year.
-The aggregate fees included in the Tax Fees are those fees billed in the fiscal year.